SexyWerewolf/urls-list/README.md

 # URLs List Addon - Enhanced Version

-This repository is a fork of the original [URLs List addon](https://github.com/moritz-h/urls-list), which allows you to list the URLs of all open tabs in the current window as copyable plaintext.
-This enhanced version includes an additional feature that remembers and automatically applies the last used filter input across sessions.
+This repository is an improved fork of the original [URLs List addon](https://github.com/moritz-h/urls-list), designed to offer users an advanced way to manage and interact with the URLs of all open tabs in the current window.
+This enhanced version introduces several new features, including the ability to remember and automatically apply the last used filter input across sessions, as well as detailed tab statistics.

 ## Features